Perspective | The 5 biggest little lies tech CEOs told Congress — and us

 “I’d like to add that I do not believe that we have any incentive to have this content on our service.
 People don’t like it,” said Zuckerberg.

-“We rank are what we show in the feed based on what is going to be the most meaningful to people and is going to create long term satisfaction, not what's just going to get engagement or clicks today,” he said.
+“We rank what we show in the feed based on what is going to be the most meaningful to people and is going to create long-term satisfaction, not what’s just going to get engagement or clicks today,” he said.

 Then why is misinformation so often among the most-viewed and most-engaged content on Facebook?
-Cicilline read off several examples that were among the ten most-shared Facebook posts in 2020.
-Just this week, a viral video claiming a false cure for the Coronavirus racked up 20 million views on the social network before it eventually took it off.
+Cicilline read off several examples that were among the 10 most-shared Facebook posts in 2020.
+Just this week, a viral video claiming a false cure for the coronavirus racked up 20 million views on the social network before Facebook eventually took it off.

 Facebook’s business is built on our attention — having its app or website open in front of us where it can show us ads.
 It seems intuitive that the more controversial a post is, the more people share it or comment on it.
 If Facebook has data to the contrary, I’d like to see it.